mayacdev/Maira/README.md

-I am a software engineer student who became interested in front-end very soon.
-I am currently learning about HTML and CSS.
+I am a system analysis and development student who became interested in front-end very soon.
+I am currently learning about HTML, CSS and Bootstrap.

 </div>